Nyumat/Pathfinding-Algorithm-Tool/README.md

  This tool is an interactive, easy to use visualization of the popular A* search algorithm.

- The tool uses the GUI and Keyboard Key access that comes with pygame and creates a plan where "nodes" are to be placed which are essentially points on a grid that, when the program is ran executes the algorithm and displays a optimal  path to the other node.
+ The tool uses the GUI and Keyboard Key access that comes with pygame and creates a plain where "nodes" are to be placed which are essentially points on a grid that, when the program is ran executes the algorithm and displays a optimal  path to the other node.

  This tool is written in Python with the GUI/Alogrithm being developed entirely using the pygame module.